 Variant: Left/Right Initiative

 This variant of Initiative eliminates the bookkeeping of the official rules.
-Additionally, the variable turn order adds an element of group coordination.

 - At the beginning of combat, everyone must roll for Initiative (Dex).